Captain-S0L0/serverutilities/README.md

 **TODO**
-  - make a god damn config file for things like /discord and /dynmaplink.
+  - ~~make a god damn config file for things like /discord and /dynmaplink.~~ DONE!
   - store horse speeds when they are reduced so they can be restored later
   - some general better anticheat things, like antifly
   - prevent nether portal generation in spawn